TransBioInfoLab/multiRF-vs/README.md

 ### Instruction

-To conduct MRF multi-omics variable selection using the method described in the manuscript,
+For instructions on performing MRF multi-omics variable selection as described in the manuscript, a detailed vignette can be found here:

 ### For Reproducible Research